 For the Vintage paperback reissue of Nabokov's main works, his son, Dmitri, with the help of Brian Boyd and others, produced a substantially corrected text of Ada (New York, 1990), the first US edition to incorporate "Notes to Ada."
 Brian Boyd and the editorial staff of the Library of America made further textual emendations, added a Note on the Texts and a list of textual variants, incorporated "Notes to Ada," and added more annotations, in volume 3 of the Library of America edition of Nabokov's English-language fiction and memoirs, Novels 1969-1974: Ada or Ardor: A Family Chronicle, Transparent Things, Look at the Harlequins!
 (New York, 1996).

 I (BB) have had a copious file of glosses to Ada since the late 1970s, but because my work on VNRY and VNAY had priority, had no time to do anything with them.
-In 1993 I began publishing a series of Annotations to Ada, a chapter at a time, in the semi-annual The Nabokovian, the journal of the International Vladimir Nabokov Society, edited by Stephen Jan Parker, partly in order to solicit corrections and additions, until the journal ended in 2015 and was revived online in 2018 as part of the new website of the society, There, under , new instalments become available three times a year to members (membership ($20 waged, $10 student) is available ).
+In 1993 I began publishing a series of Annotations to Ada, a chapter at a time, in the semi-annual The Nabokovian, the journal of the International Vladimir Nabokov Society, partly in order to solicit corrections and additions, until the journal ended in 2015 and was revived online in 2018 as part of the new website of the society, There, under , new instalments become available three times a year to members (membership ($20 waged, $10 student) is available ).
 After eight months on the Nabokovian website, the updated hyperlinked version of the next chapter will appear on ADAonline.
 A page of the website also carries to the remainder of Ada, but this too is available only to Vladimir Nabokov Society members..

-I hope readers of ADAonline will also note corrections or additions or make other suggestions, either to ADAonline directly, or through notes published in The Nabokovian (submissions to Professor Priscilla Meyer, email@example.com), or the Nabokov listserv, NABOKV-L (NABOKV-L@LISTSERV.UCSB.EDU).
+I hope readers of ADAonline will also note corrections or additions or make other suggestions, either to ADAonline directly, or through notes published in the website The Nabokovian (submissions to Professor Priscilla Meyer, firstname.lastname@example.org), or on the discussion pages of the website.
 All contributions of this nature will be acknowledged.

 This collective effort should bring us closer to the kind of completeness impossible from one person's efforts.
 I believe that the accumulating evidence will justify Nabokov's appeal after Ada's publication: "the main favor I ask of the serious critic is sufficient perceptiveness to understand that whatever term or trope I use, my purpose is not to be facetiously flashy or grotesquely obscure but to express what I feel and think with the utmost truthfulness and perception" (SO 179).